opencode-md/opencode-md/README.md

 <hr>
 <h3>Development plans for Opencode.md</h3>

-- development API for exchanging information about search indexes between projects created based on the core of the open source solution;
+- development of API for exchanging information about search indexes between projects created based on the core of the open source solution;
-- implementaion API for exchanging information with the Open Web Index project.
+- implementation of API for exchanging information with the Open Web Index project (if such API be awailable).